-It is acknowledged that the more difficult task is in defining an ‘anti-competitive act’.48 Section 78 provides a list of illustrative examples of what may constitute anti-competitive acts for the purpose of determining whether an abuse of dominance has occurred.
-The list of anti-competitive acts in section 78 is not exhaustive49 and, in fact, the Tribunal has effectively expanded the list in its decisions.
-Recently, the Bureau released new guidelines concerning predatory pricing which indicated that predatory pricing behaviour, although also criminalised under the Competition Act at the time, would initially be examined under the abuse of dominance provisions.50 As noted above, following the 2009 repeal of the criminal predatory pricing, promotional allowances and price discrimination provisions, it is expected that similar conduct that has an anti-competitive effect because it is engaged in by a dominant firm will be pursued by the commissioner under the abuse provisions.
+It is acknowledged that the more difficult task is in defining an ‘anti-competitive act’.50 Section 78 provides a list of illustrative examples of what may constitute anti-competitive acts for the purpose of determining whether an abuse of dominance has occurred.
+The list of anti-competitive acts in section 78 is not exhaustive51and, in fact, the Tribunal has effectively expanded the list in its decisions.

-In general, in Canada Pipe, the FCA appears to adopt the approach of the Tribunal52 by holding that anti-competitive acts under section 78 are defined by their common purposes: the intention of a negative predatory, exclusionary or disciplinary effect on a competitor.53 An act’s purpose can also be described as its ‘overall character’.
-In evaluating ‘purpose’, the FCA generally adopted the approach of the Tribunal in previous cases and accepted that the relevant factors to consider include the reasonably foreseeable or expected objective effects of the act; and subjective intent, which, while not required, is considered informative.54
+In general, in Canada Pipe, the FCA appears to adopt the approach of the Tribunal54 by holding that anti-competitive acts under section 78 are defined by their common purposes: the intention of a negative predatory, exclusionary or disciplinary effect on a competitor.55 An act’s purpose can also be described as its ‘overall character’.
+In evaluating ‘purpose’, the FCA generally adopted the approach of the Tribunal in previous cases and accepted that the relevant factors to consider include the reasonably foreseeable or expected objective effects of the act; and subjective intent, which, while not required, is considered informative.56

-In order to establish whether an act was undertaken for an anti-competitive purpose, it is not necessary for the commissioner to prove a subjective intent to restrict competition.55 Anti-competitive purpose can generally be inferred from the nature of the act itself because the ‘respondent will be deemed to intend the effects of its actions’.56 Furthermore, the mere proof of some legitimate business purpose is not sufficient to overcome other indicia of anti-competitive acts.57
+In order to establish whether an act was undertaken for an anti-competitive purpose, it is not necessary for the commissioner to prove a subjective intent to restrict competition.57 Anti-competitive purpose can generally be inferred from the nature of the act itself because the ‘respondent will be deemed to intend the effects of its actions’.58 Furthermore, the mere proof of some legitimate business purpose is not sufficient to overcome other indicia of anti-competitive acts.59

 It will remain to be seen in practice what conduct could be engaged in by a dominant firm that would not be found to have a ‘negative’ effect on a competitor that is not, for example, exclusionary.
 In many contexts, competitive and healthy competition entails acting to win business from competitors, which will necessarily have a negative effect on them and which necessarily implies that the competitor has been excluded from that same business opportunity.